Maximal stream and minimal cutset for first passage percolation through a domain of $\mathbb{R}^d$: Background

 \subsection{Probabilistic background}

 The study of the maximal flow in first passage percolation started in 1987 with the work of Kesten \cite{Kesten:flows}.
-We do not give here a complete state of the art of all the results known in this domain, we choose to present only the results that we will rely on, and that motivates our work.
-For a more complete introduction to this subject we refer to \cite{CerfTheret09geoc} Section 3.
+We do not give here a complete state of the art of all the results known in this domain.
+We choose to present only the results that we will rely on and that motivate our work.
+For a more complete introduction to this subject we refer to \cite{CerfTheret09geoc}, Section~3.

-We start with the definitions of flows in cylinders that will be useful during the proof of Theorem \ref{thmpcpal}, and the rigorous definition of the function $\nu$ that appeared in Equation (\ref{eqdefnu}).
-Let $A$ be a non degenerate hyperrectangle, i.e., a box of dimension $d-1$ in $\mathbb{R}^d$.
-All hyperrectangles will be supposed to be closed in $\mathbb{R}^d$.
-We denote by $\vv$ one of the two unit vectors orthogonal to $\hyp (A)$.
+We start with the definitions of flows in cylinders that will be useful during the proof of Theorem \ref{thmpcpal} and the rigorous definition of the function $\nu$ that appeared in equation (\ref{eqdefnu}).
+Let $A$ be a nondegenerate hyperrectangle, that is, a box of dimension $d-1$ in $\mathbb{R}^d$.
+All hyperrectangles are supposed to be closed in $\mathbb{R}^d$.
+We denote by $\vv$ one of the two unit vectors orthogonal to $\hyp(A)$.
 For $h$ a positive real number, we consider the cylinder $\cyl(A,h)$.
-Let $T(A,h)$ (respectively $B(A,h)$) be the top (respectively the bottom) of $\cyl(A,h)$ with regard to the direction $\vv$ (see Figure \ref{figTB}), i.e.,
+Let $T(A,h)$ [resp., $B(A,h)$] be the top (resp., the bottom) of $\cyl(A,h)$ with regard to the direction $\vv$ (see Figure~\ref{figTB}), that is,

 and